 Because refined and processed foods and junk foods contain empty calories, which basically means they contain nothing of value for your body (no nutrients).
-Now, if you’ve already read our first home remedies for depression page you will understand why this is so important.
-If you haven’t then we recommend you click on the link below and read that first then come back to this page...
+If you’ve already read our first article on depression remedies, you'll understand why this is so important.
+If you haven’t then we recommend you click on the link below and read this first then come back to this page...

-So, in addition to taking supplements that contain the full spectrum of nutrients your body must have every day, you are also going to treat and cure your depression for good by avoiding certain “bad” foods and eating more of certain “good” foods.
-Also remember that because you will already be supplying your body with the nutrients it needs, it's going to be much easier to break the junk food cycle and eat healthier.
+So, in addition to taking supplements that contain the full spectrum of nutrients your body must have every day, you're also going to treat (and cure) your depression by actively avoiding the “bad” foods and eating more of the “good” foods.
+Also remember that because you'll already be supplying your body with the nutrients it needs, it's going to be much easier for you to break the junk food cycle and eat healthier.

-Refined and processed foods: These are the main culprits that cause depression.
+Refined and Processed Foods: These are the main culprits that cause depression, anxiety and mood swings.

-First off, all sugars must be cut out from the diet (and this definitely includes all soda drinks!).
-The problem with sugar is it severely depletes the body of L-tryptophan, and even if you are receiving enough from your diet, sugar stops it from being able to do its job.
-As you will remember, tryptophan is one of the best “anti depression” nutrients there is.
+All sugars must be cut out from the diet (and this definitely includes all soda drinks).
+The problem with sugar is it severely depletes the body of L-tryptophan, and even if you're receiving enough from your diet, sugar stops it from being able to do its job.
+As you'll remember, tryptophan is one of the best “anti depression” nutrients there is.

-So low tryptophan equates to high levels of depression!
+So basically, low tryptophan equates to high levels of depression!

-In addition to this, sugar also messes up adrenal function and causes a spike in insulin levels, both of which depression sufferers don’t want or need.
+In addition to this, sugar also messes up adrenal function and causes a spike (then a severe drop) in insulin levels - both of which depression sufferers definitely don’t want or need.

-Tap water: From this day forward, vow to NEVER drink water straight from the tap again.
+Tap Water: From this day forward, vow to NEVER drink water straight from the tap again.
 Tap water contains deadly fluoride.
 This heavy metal may be good for teeth, but it also causes cancer and depression like nothing else!
-The problem with fluoride is it wreaks havoc on the thyroid gland, which then leads to mood problems and depression.
+The problem with fluoride is it wreaks havoc on the thyroid gland, which then leads to mood problems such as depression and anxiety.
 (It’s interesting that nearly all anti-depressant drugs, including Prozac, are fluoride products.
-Strange don’t you think, considering it actually causes depression?).
+Strange don’t you think, considering it actually causes depression?)

 So only ever drink clean, filtered water from now on.
-A water purifier may not be cheap, but you will be thanking yourself in a few months time when you notice a big difference in how you’re feeling.
+A water purifier (such as these) may not be cheap, but you'll be thanking yourself in a few months time when you notice the difference in how you’re feeling.
 Keep in mind that bottled water is no good either.
 Too many bottled water companies have been caught out supplying suspect water, many of which after testing were found to be no better or healthier than tap water (and may have even been).

-Excitotoxins Including Artificial Sweeteners and MSG: Excitotoxins are shocking foods that should not be allowed in our food supply.
-But unfortunately, they are so all we can do is try to avoid them as much as we can.
-The problem is artificial sweeteners and MSG are in so many foods today, so you really need to get good at reading labels and asking what is in the foods you are eating before you eat it!
-(Especially if you are eating out, etc).
+Excitotoxins, Including Artificial Sweeteners and MSG: Excitotoxins are shocking additives that should not be allowed in our food supply.
+But unfortunately they are so all we can do is try to avoid them as much as we can.
+The problem is artificial sweeteners and MSG are in so many foods today, so you really need to get good at reading labels and asking what's in the food you're eating before you eat it!
+(Especially if you happen to be eating out).

-Excitotoxins upset neurotransmitters in the brain, basically causing them to go totally out of whack.
+Excitotoxins upset neurotransmitters in the brain, causing them to go totally out of whack.
 This can have a major impact on moods and sleeping patterns.
 The other down side to artificial sweeteners such as aspartame is they actually make you crave carbohydrates and put on fat, not lose it!
-Yes, I know, this seems illogical considering they are promoted as “diet supplements” but it’s true.
+Yes I know, this seems illogical considering they're promoted as “diet supplements”, but it’s true.
 A blockbuster study performed by the University of Texas back in 2005 confirmed this astonishing find...
 Aspartame & MSG Make You Fat, Cause Depression.

-So let me see if I’ve got this right… If you are trying to lose weight, and you suffer from depression, and you eat and drink diet products, you are actually going to put on weight and become even more depressed?
+So let me see if I’ve got this right… If you're trying to lose weight, and you suffer from depression, and you eat and drink diet products, you are actually going to put on weight and become even more depressed?

 Not a very good combination is it?

-Caffeine and alcohol: Although caffeine and alcohol relaxes and boosts energy, once they wear off they severely dampen our mood, which only worsens problems such as anxiety, depression, mood swings and insomnia.
+Caffeine and Alcohol: Although caffeine and alcohol relax the body and boost energy, once they wear off they severely dampen our mood, which only worsens problems such as anxiety, depression, mood swings and insomnia.
 Think of it like being told you just won a million dollars (euphoria) only to find out later that it was a mistake (despair).
-This is the kind of emotional roller coaster ride these two substances cause, so both are best kept to a minimum.
+This is the kind of emotional roller coaster ride these two substances cause, so both are best kept to a bare minimum.

-Probiotic Rich Foods: The link between a lack of good bacteria in the body and the occurrence of mood problems such as depression and anxiety is slowly gathering pace.
-Psychologists still think this one is a load of baloney but we strongly suggest you consider it.
-There's now some solid research which suggests that probiotics can help tremendously with depression because of what's known as the "gut-brain axis".
-This means that the stomach and the brain are inextricably linked, and scientists are just now starting to realize this...
+Probiotic Rich Foods: The link between a lack of good gut bacteria and the occurrence of mood problems such as depression and anxiety is slowly gathering pace.
+Psychologists still think this one's a load of baloney, but we strongly suggest you consider it.
+There's now some solid evidence that suggests probiotics can help tremendously with depression due to what's known as the "gut-brain axis".
+This basically means that the stomach and the brain are inextricably linked, and scientists are just now starting to realize this...
 The Gut-Brain Axis: The Missing Link in Depression.

-So basically how it works is you fix your intestinal problems and then you fix your mood problems!
+So how it works in simple terms is you fix your intestinal problems and you fix your mood problems!

-And the best way to repair your gut and get it healthy is with the daily consumption of probiotics (good bacteria).
+And the best way to repair the gut and get it healthy is through the daily consumption of probiotics (good bacteria).
 Good gut bacteria have a high turnover rate, which means they don't survive for very long, so you must keep topping up your supply every day.
-To do this, find yourself a good quality probiotic supplement to take every day and start fermenting your own foods (sauerkraut, kefir, etc).
+To do this, find yourself a good quality probiotic supplement to take every day, along with culturing and fermenting your own foods (sauerkraut, kefir, etc).
 This practice is not hard to do and we guarantee it will pay you big dividends health wise.
-Here's a great website that gives you everything you need to know on fermenting your own foods...
+Here's a great website that tells you everything you need to know on fermenting your own probiotic rich foods...
 CulturesForHealth.

-And to read more about the link between probiotics and successfully treating depression, have a read of this excellent article by well-known health expert Chris Kresser...
+And to read more about the link between probiotics and depression, have a read of this terrific article by well-known health expert Chris Kresser...
 5 Uncommon Uses for Probiotics.

-Omega-3 fatty acids: Omega-3’s are absolutely essential for normal brain functioning.
+Omega-3 Fatty Acids: Omega-3’s are essential for normal brain functioning.
 Plenty of studies have linked low levels of omega-3 fatty acids with depression.
 In fact, in Japan and Taiwan, where they regularly eat cold water fatty fish, the rate of depression is 10 times lower than that of the United States.
 Postpartum depression is also far less common.
+1

-So to boost your omega-3 intake you must supplement (with either fish oil or krill oil) and try to eat fish such as herring, salmon, mackerel and sardines at least 3 times a week.
-Just remember, with fish oil capsules you will need to take at least 10-12 of the 1000mg capsules per day with food for maximum benefit.
+So to boost your omega-3 intake you must supplement (with either fish oil or krill oil) and try to eat cold water fatty fish such as herring, salmon, mackerel and sardines at least 3 times a week.
+Just remember, with the fish oil capsules you will need to take between 10-12 of the 1000mg capsules per day with food for maximum benefit.
 Anything less just won’t have the desired effect.

-Turmeric: Turmeric is one of the most potent home remedies for depression you'll find.
-It contains a substance known as curcumin, which is one of the strongest antioxidants and anti-inflammatories ever discovered.
-Because depression is basically a “brain inflammation” type disorder, sufferers benefit greatly from the anti-inflammatory components contained in turmeric.
+Turmeric: Turmeric is definitely one of the most potent natural remedies for depression and anxiety you'll find.
+It contains a substance known as curcumin, which is one of the strongest antioxidants and anti-inflammatories yet discovered.
+Because depression is basically a “brain inflammation” type disorder, sufferers benefit greatly from the anti-inflammatory components contained in tumeric.
 The other benefit is of course the antioxidants, which help to remove dangerous chemicals and heavy metals from the brain.

-Turmeric should be used in your cooking as much as possible (you literally cannot have too much of this amazing food!).
-You can also add it to a smoothy every day or take turmeric supplements.
-Aim for 2-3 teaspoons per day.
+Turmeric should be used in your cooking as much as possible (you literally cannot have too much of this amazing food!)
+You can also add 1-2 heaped teaspoons to a smoothy every day, or for a more concentrated and powerful mix, take a high strength curcumin supplement.

-Green tea: Green tea also contains some very potent antioxidants known as catechins or EGCG’s.
-These antioxidants are 1000 times stronger at scavenging free radicals than vitamin C. Depression sufferers need plenty of antioxidants, so this makes green tea another powerful addition to your “home remedies for depression” arsenal!
+Green Tea: Green tea also contains some extremely potent antioxidants known as catechins or EGCG’s.
+These antioxidants are 1000 times stronger at scavenging free radicals than vitamin C and vitamin E. Depression sufferers need plenty of antioxidants, so this makes green tea another powerful addition to your treatment arsenal.

-Fruits, Vegetables, Nuts and Gluten Free Grains: Yes I know, these aren’t the most exciting foods in the world to eat, especially if you’ve been living off a junk food diet for a while.
-But certain fruits, vegetables, nuts and grains are all very powerful natural remedies for depression because they contain high amounts of the anti-depression nutrients L-tyrosine and L-tryptophan, along with high levels of antioxidants.
+Fruits, Vegetables, Nuts and Gluten Free Grains: Yes I know, these aren’t the most exciting foods in the world to eat, especially if you’ve been living off refined and processed foods and junk foods for a while.
+But fruits, vegetables, nuts and grains are all extremely beneficial and many contain high amounts of the anti-depression nutrients L-tyrosine and L-tryptophan, along with high levels of antioxidants.